-- Present new ways of learning (internet, PC, e-learning…);
+- To present new ways of learning (internet, PC, e-learning…);

 LingvaFest can be interesting for the following target groups:

-- Secondary school and university students
+- Secondary school and university students;

-- Language school students
+- Language school students;

-- Self-learners, language enthusiasts and polyglots
+- Self-learners, language enthusiasts and polyglots;

-- The unemployed
+- The unemployed;

-- Those interested in languages and foreign cultures
+- Those interested in languages and foreign cultures;

-- Teachers of foreign languages
+- Teachers of foreign languages;

-- Translators and interpreters
+- Translators and interpreters;

-- Learners within lifelong learning
+- Learners within lifelong learning;

-- Academics and professionals
+- Academics and professionals;

-- Educational organisations and institutions
+- Educational organisations and institutions.

 Why did we decide to organise LingvaFest this year as well?

-We believe that LingvaFest’ inspires people to study foreign languages.
-The knowledge of foreign languages is needed and valued these days.
-Every year we strive to compile a more colorful, more varied program so as the event is attractive.
-The objective is to create space for celebrating languages (in the name of EU’s motto: United in diversity), to offer space for discussing language teaching effectiveness, to present new methods and provide space for networking.
-The NGO (www.ikso.net) has been active in the field of language education since 2005 – either by creating fee-free e-learning portals on various languages, or by organising educational events.
-Slovakia missed a festival celebrating diversity of cultures and languages.
+“We believe that people are inspired by LingvaFest to study foreign languages.
+The knowledge of foreign languages is both needed and valued these days.
+Every year we strive to compile a more colorful and varied program so as the event continues to be appealing.
+The objective is to create space to celebrate languages (in the name of EU’s motto: United in diversity), to offer space for the discussion of the effectiveness of various styles of the teaching of languages, to present new methods and to provide space for networking.
+The NGO (www.ikso.net) has been active in the field of language education since 2005 – by creating free e-learning portals on various languages, and by organising educational events.
+Slovakia was lacking a festival celebrating diversity of cultures and languages.
 That is why we decided to create it.
 The first and the second event were very successful; therefore, we decided to continue every year.